Jackie Robinson Park: Decline and renovations

 After the completion of the WPA improvements in Colonial Park, the facilities saw relatively few improvements, aside from periodic renovations.
 Both the diving pool and the wading pool were infilled at an unknown date.
 By the 1970s, Jackie Robinson Park and other city parks were in poor condition following the 1975 New York City fiscal crisis.
 NYC Parks commenced a project to restore the pools in several parks in 1977, including at Jackie Robinson Park, for whose restoration the agency set aside an estimated $2.6 million.
 The pool closed for renovation in 1978, and the park was renamed after Jackie Robinson the same year.
 The pool reopened in July 1980 after a $2.6 million renovation funded partially by the United States federal government.

 NYC Parks continued to face financial shortfalls in the coming years, and the pools retained a reputation for high crime.
 For the summer of 1991, mayor David Dinkins had planned to close all 32 outdoor pools in the city, a decision that was only reversed after a $2 million donation from a trust created upon the death of real estate developer Sol Goldman and $1.8 million from other sources.
-Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Jackie Robinson Park, wherein women would be inappropriately fondled by teenage boys.
+Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Jackie Robinson Park, in which women would be inappropriately fondled by teenage boys.
 By the turn of the century, crimes such as sexual assaults had decreased in parks citywide due to increased security.
 Volunteers had also started planting greenery within Jackie Robinson Park by the end of the 1990s.
 In early 2000, NYC Parks completed a $1.3 million renovation, which included improvements to its playgrounds.

 In 2007, the New York City Landmarks Preservation Commission (LPC) designated Jackie Robinson Park, including the pool and play center, as a landmark.
 The commission had previously considered the pool for landmark status in 1990, along with the other ten WPA pools in the city.
 A $2 million renovation of the bandshell was completed in 2009.
 NYC Parks announced further renovations in 2016 as part of a $40 million program to renovate eight parks around the city.
 Of this, $4.7 million was allocated to improvements at Jackie Robinson Park.
 Because the park was a city landmark, LPC permission was needed for aspects of the renovation, such as a proposed replacement of the fences.
 The project was completed in 2020 and included modifications to the entrances, paths, lights, and other circulation features.